A topic from the subject of Crystallization in Chemistry.

 Crystallization vs. Evaporation

-Crystallization and evaporation are two distinct processes that both involve the change of a substance from a liquid to a solid state.
+Crystallization and evaporation are two distinct processes that both involve a change in the state of a substance, but result in different outcomes.

 Crystallization

-• Produces a solid with a specific shape, size, and structure.
+• Produces a solid with a specific shape, size, and structure, depending on the chemical composition and conditions during crystallization.
+These crystals can be macroscopic and visually distinct.

 Evaporation

-• Involves the conversion of a liquid into a gas.
+• Involves the conversion of a liquid into a gas (vapor).
+This is a phase transition driven by an increase in kinetic energy.

 Key Differences